Taxi in China 🚕 Your Super Simple Guide

 Or, indeed, smaller cities or in the countryside where the public transportation system isn’t so good.

 Either way, you’ll need a taxi at some point in your time in China.
 So it’s important to get clued up on the best ways to get a taxi in China, as well as picking up some taxi vocab.

-Get a taxi in China like a local!
+VIDEO ALERT – Get a taxi in China like a Marine and Campbell!

-Getting a Taxi in China: How to do it & Taxi Vocab
+Getting a Taxi in China: How To Do It

 Train stations and other major areas such as airports will have designated taxi pick up spots.

 Make sure to use these, and not get caught by one of the many Chinese people shouting ‘taxi taxi’ at you as you haul your luggage along.
 Chances are, you’ll pay way over the odds for this!

 Once you get into your cab, you’re in for your next challenge.